zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ### B)  Reuse the fold on operator||

 Fold expression can often be emulate by making use of another fold expression.
 The is also true for the fold of the conditional operator.
-It can be emulated by the fold on operator|| [5].
+It can be emulated by the fold on operator|| [[4]](######[4] foonathan::blog(): Nifty Fold Expression Tricks: Get the nth element (where n is a runtime value) https://foonathan.net/2020/05/fold-tricks/).

 ```
 template <std::size_t... is>